-Students in this certificate program must meet the University's academic standards for graduate students and achieve a minimum grade of B- for each course required in the certificate.
-No course may be repeated more than once.
-See GPA requirements on page 47.
+Minimum Grade Requirements: Students in this certificate program must meet the University's academic standards for graduate students and achieve a minimum grade of B- for each course required in the certificate.
+See GPA requirements on page 46.

 MGT 551 Negotiation Skills and Mediation